synthead/timex_datalink_client/README.md

 # Timex Datalink library for Ruby

 Here is a fully-tested, feature-complete, and byte-for-byte perfect reimplementation of the Timex Datalink client software as a Ruby library!
-This library supports protocol version 1 and 3, which covers almost every Timex Datalink device!
+This library supports protocols 1, 3, and 9, which covers almost every Timex Datalink device!

 These devices have been tested to work with this library: